ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question1/explanation.md

 ### Command: wc -c user_info.txt
 This command counts the number of characters present in the file user_info.txt, helping verify the file’s content integrity.

+### Command: man mkdir
+This command opens the manual page for the mkdir command, providing detailed documentation about its usage and options.
+### Useful Option: -p
+The -p option allows creation of parent directories if they do not already exist, preventing errors when creating nested directories.